 When purchasing a snowboard, you want to keep in mind your weight and height.
 You want to make sure you get the proper size for your body type.

-If you are new to the sport, you don’t have to get the most expensive board they have.
+If you are new to the sport, you don’t have to get the most expensive board they have; because we all know how much does snowboarding cost.
 Buy one that fits your budget and your body, and enjoy!

 You should also need a snowboard wax and tunning kit along with your snowboarding gear.